hortopan/verdun/README.md

 # Verdun
 Verdun is a simple and fast HTTP stress-test/benchmark tool written in Rust. 🦀

-It can test a single URL, loading multiples URLs from a file or automatically discover urls on a page and tests them.
+It can test a single URL, load multiple URLs from a file or automatically discover urls on a page and tests them.

 It also supports using random arguments in the URL and HEADER values by using *%RAND(min,max)%* with *--random-arguments* flag.